 Final Exams are an opportunity for high school students to demonstrate all that they have learned in their course throughout the semester or year.
-These exams require students to recall, apply, and synthesize content and skills in a 2-hour testing time frame.
+These exams require students to recall, apply, and synthesize content and skills.

 Final exams are cumulative assessments and include a variety of test questions, including analytical multiple choice, short answer, and essay.
 At least one full essay (at least 5 paragraphs long) or, in the case of mathematics and science, open-ended questions, will be included.
 Final exams are a test of student knowledge and its application.
 Therefore, notes of any kind ARE NOT PERMITTED.
 The only permissible items are formula sheets.
 No cheat sheets, cards, or other such notes are permitted.
 Students who take the AP Exam will be exempt from taking a final exam in that class.